 - Explore and share language and resources about resilience and trauma definitions, causes/origins, diverse impacts on body, brain, beliefs and behaviors. - Understand how trauma response can contribute to cycles of violence at different levels: self, relationships, organizations, communities, nations, the Earth. - Identify and practice tools and strategies to strengthen resilience and break free from cycles of violence at personal and collective levels. - Deepen commitment to self-care and collective care as core practices for (re)generating healthy power amidst vulnerability and uncertainty.

 REQUIRED TEXTS AND OTHER RESOURCES:

 The following are reading materials and texts, required for all participants taking the course for credit.
-Note that non-credit participants are strongly encouraged to read the required texts as well.
+Note that non-credit participants are encouraged (though not required) to read the texts.